cvmfs/doc-cvmfs/cpt-repository-gateway.rst

       }
     ]
   }

-The ``"version": 2`` property needs to be specified for this configuration format to be accepted.

 It should be noted that when keys are loaded from a file, an ``id`` field does not need to be specified in the configuration file.
 The public id of the loaded key is